If you’ve traded cryptoassets for a profit, you might assume that any gains you make are tax-free. However, this is not the case.

 How are profits taxed?

-In short, yes, cryptoassets are taxable.
+In short, cryptoassets are taxable.
 Although financial institutions may not recognise them as legal tender, HMRC treats cryptoassets similarly to shares.

 This means they are subject to Capital Gains Tax and/or Income Tax, depending on the nature of the transaction.

-For capital gains exceeding the 2024/5 £3,000 tax-free allowance, you’ll incur a 10% or 20% tax rate.
+For capital gains exceeding the 2025/26 £3,000 annual exempt amount, you’ll incur a 10% or 20% tax rate, depending on your income level.

-If you make losses on crypto investments, it is worth reporting them to HMRC so that they can be offset against future gains.
+If you make losses on crypto investments, it is worth reporting them to HMRC so they can be offset against future gains.

-HMRC’s can track cryptoassets
+HMRC can track cryptoassets

 HMRC ‘nudge’ letters